CRamosC11/srjaviervela/README.md

 We will miss you

-¡Que te vaya bonico maño!
+¡Que te vaya bonico, maño!